-On vehicles with a manual transmission, when the vehicle is on, the parking brake needs to be set to recall the memory position.
-Press and release the desired button.
+• On vehicles with a manual transmission, when the vehicle is on, the parking brake must be set to recall a memory position.
+Press and release "1" or "2."

 A single beep sounds and the memory position is recalled after a brief delay.